Chaitanya2540/Dimensionality_Reduction_Classification/README.md

 - How classification accuracy changes with dimensionality
 - Comparison between PCA and LDA
 - Performance of different classifiers at various dimensions

-## Report Writing Tips

-When writing your report, consider:
-1. **Introduction**: Explain the problem and motivation
-2. **Methodology**: Describe PCA, LDA, and the classifiers used
-3. **Experimental Setup**: Dataset details, train/test split, parameters
-4. **Results**: Present the accuracy vs dimensionality plots
-5. **Analysis**:
-   - Compare PCA vs LDA performance
-   - Analyze which classifier works best at different dimensions
-   - Discuss optimal dimensionality for each method
-   - Explain why certain dimensions perform better
-6. **Conclusion**: Summarize findings and insights

-## Notes

-- The code follows best practices: training parameters are learned only from training data
-- Test data is never used for model fitting or parameter selection
-- All random operations use fixed seeds for reproducibility